KarmaScripter/BudgetNinja/README.md

 # BudgetExecution
-Data models used in Budget Execution
+Data access layer used in Budget Execution.